richardtml/metachest-dev/README.md

         rclone -vP copy {provided_url} {padchest_dir}
         ```

     * MetaChest.
-Just create an empy dataset for the dataset.
+Create an directory where all files will be stored.

 2. Specify the dataset directories in the `config.toml` file.